 Next steps

-With an increasing number of application-layer threats, the need for more secure apps has become a paramount concern.
-Identifying and resolving security issues earlier in the software development lifecycle – with some of the SDLC best practices mentioned above – allows you to deliver more secure applications and thereby better value to your customers while reducing development costs.
+With an increasing number of application-layer threats, the need for more proactive security has become a paramount concern.
+Identifying and resolving issues earlier in the secure software development lifecycle – with some of the SDLC best practices mentioned above – allows you to deliver more secure software applications and thereby better value to your customers while reducing development costs.

 Own your risk and improve your cyber hygiene.
-Reduce your risk and own your cyber hygiene.
-The Vulcan Cyber risk management platform offers intuitive, efficient processes that can be realized easily across all teams.
+The Vulcan Cyber risk management platform lets you manage risk with intuitive, efficient processes that can be realized easily across all teams.